-The unit performs elemental analysis on solution and solid samples, either by Solution ICP-MS & -AES, an Elemental Analyser to measure CHNS, XRF for major oxides and minor elements in rock or soil samples, and LA ICP-MS to measure whole-rock or in-situ mineral trace elements, while the Geochronology division does single mineral U-(Th)-Pb dating by LA ICP-MS.
+The ICP-MS & XRF unit at Stellenbosch University in the Western Cape performs elemental analysis on solution and solid samples, either by Solution ICP-MS & -AES, an Elemental Analyser to measure CHNS, XRF for major oxides and minor elements in rock or soil samples, and LA ICP-MS to measure whole-rock or in-situ mineral trace elements.

 Click here to request a quotation on analysis.